When we design a digital product, or carry out a service, do we always put honesty and best practice above everything?

 Are we, as agencies who make our living from the World Wide Web, doing our part in making it a better place?

 To mark the magnificent milestone of the World Wide Web’s 30th Birthday, its founder penned an open letter.
 Describing the occasion, Sir Tim Berners-Lee said; “It’s a moment to celebrate how far we’ve come, but also an opportunity to reflect on how far we have yet to go.”

 It is understandable, the great creator believes, why many people ‘feel afraid and unsure’ about whether the web is truly a force for good.

 So, he has now called upon all digital users – and companies - to ‘create a better web’, one that serves all of humanity.
 This got us here at Everest Media, and specifically our MD Sam Armondi, thinking about what that means for agencies like us.
-What role do we play in creating a better web?
+What role do we (, a software development agency in Cornwall,) play in creating a better web?
 More importantly, what role should we play?

 What did Sir Tim say about the World Wide Web 30 years on?

 Sir Tim perhaps pointed out the obvious.
 However, while doing so he gave off an air of hope.
 He says there are three sources of ‘dysfunction’ affecting today’s web that must be tackled.

 - ‘Deliberate, malicious intent’ – such as criminal behaviour, state-sponsored attacks and hacking, and online harassment

 - ‘System design that creates perverse incentives’ – like the viral spread of misinformation, or ad-based revenue models that commercially reward clickbait.
 Basically, the sacrifice of user value.

 - ‘Unintended negative consequences of benevolent design’ – the outraged and polarising tone and quality of online discourse.